mdn/content/files/en-us/learn/html/tables/basics/index.md

 ---
 {{LearnSidebar}}{{NextMenu("Learn/HTML/Tables/Advanced", "Learn/HTML/Tables")}}

-This article gets you started with HTML tables, covering the very basics such as rows and cells, headings, making cells span multiple columns and rows, and how to group together all the cells in a column for styling purposes.
+This article gets you started with HTML tables, covering the very basics such as rows, cells, headings, making cells span multiple columns and rows, and how to group together all the cells in a column for styling purposes.

 <table>
   <tbody>